aalias01/uw-commute-planner/README.md

   - `Tight`
   - `Okay`
   - `Comfortable`
-- Step-by-step Depart / Arrive breakdown for each option
+- Step-by-step Depart / Arrive breakdown for each option as a visual timeline
-- Fallback suggestions when nothing fits inside the selected window
+- Fallback suggestions when nothing fits inside a `Within` window
 - Local browser snapshots with 24-hour expiry
-- Timings page driven by backend timing constants
+- Timings page driven by backend timing constants with destination-specific display toggle
 - Direction filtering for buses and Bus 45 dropoff validation

 ---